 The encoding reviewed in this section~\cite{Galvez-Viruet:2024hry} is formulated from a few-body perspective in which the basic object is the particle.
-The quantum computer memory is organized in such a way that it resembles quantum field theory in the particle basis in second quantization.
+The quantum computer memory is organised in such a way that it resembles quantum field theory in the particle basis in second quantisation.

 This encoding is competitive respect to, for example, the Jordan-Wigner encoding, when the number of particles is not too large but the number of momentum and other modes that each particle can have is large), it is appealing due to its intuitive use for particle-physics problems.
 In particular, it is constructed to formulate quantum field theory in light-front gauge, time-axial gauge, and Coulomb gauge.